awesome-davian/Text2Colors/README.md

 We open our manually curated dataset named Palette-and-Text(PAT).
 PAT contains 10,183 text and five-color palette pairs, where the set of five colors in a palette is associated with its corresponding text description as shown in Figs. 2(b)-(d).
 The text description is made up of 4,312 unique words.
 The words vary with respect to their relationships with colors; some words are direct color words (e.g. pink, blue, etc.) while others evoke a particular set of colors (e.g. autumn or vibrant).
 <p align="center"><img width="100%" src="PNG/pat.PNG" /></p>
-(a) the number of data items with respect to their text lengths.
+Statistics and samples of PAT dataset: (a) the number of data items with respect to their text lengths.
 On the right are examples that show diverse textpalette pairs in PAT.
 Those text descriptions matching with their palettes include (b) direct color names, (c) texts with a relatively low level of semantic relations to colors, (d) those with a high-level semantic context. </br>
  </br>

 **For the use of PAT dataset for your research, please cite our [paper](아카이브주소).**